Visualizing GDP: An Inside Look at the Q1 Advance Estimate

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 0.23 of the 0.7 real GDP, a significant drop over the previous quarter and a major drag on Q1 GDP.
+In the latest GDP data, the contribution of PCE came at 0.73 of the 2.32 real GDP, down from the previous revision but still a positive contribution to Q1 GDP.